Fashion History - Jeans and Dungarees

 Jeans became a wardrobe staple and came in a wide variety of styles, including acid washed, stone washed, stretch denim, cropped skinnies, and preripped.

 Boosted by the hip-hop movement of the early 1990s, manufacturers began to produce basic, no-frills jeans.
 Large, low hanging, baggy jeans paid homage to convicts who were forced to remove their belts.
-Manufacturers like Carhartt appealed to the harsh, hip-hop life style.
+Manufacturers like Carhartt appealed to the hip-hop life style.

 Still the staple, basic element of the American wardrobe, jeans have returned to classic styles including the reappearance of vintage styles like the flannel lined jeans of the 1950s.
 Rolled up legs and cropped lengths repeated styles of the 50's as well.